markweirath/b3-plugin-rotationmanager/readme.txt

 Changelog
 ###################################################################################
-v1.3.0         : Added support for CoD4
+v1.3.5         : Added support for gametypehistory, optimized maphistory - justabaka v1.3.4         : bugfix in maphistory
-v1.2.2 - v1.2.3: Introduced version 11 for UO; generate rotations with all gametypes
+v1.3.3         : ...
-v1.2.1 - v1.2.2: Added another safety .strip() when storing _roundstart_mapRotationCurrent
+v1.3.2         : only add maps that have not been added in the last 4 passes, no more double maps v1.3.1         : fixed a bug where on slower boxes the rotation wasn't stored on time v1.3.0         : Added support for CoD4 v1.2.2 - v1.2.3: Introduced version 11 for UO; generate rotations with all gametypes v1.2.1 - v1.2.2: Added another safety .strip() when storing _roundstart_mapRotationCurrent